-Fraser Lake is a beautiful lakeshore community overflowing with recreational opportunities.
-We enjoy world class outdoor recreation year round, but excel at summertime activities.
+Fraser Lake is a beautiful lakeshore community overflowing with recreation opportunities.
+We enjoy world class outdoor recreation year-round but excel in summertime activities.

 A prominent village landmark is Mouse Mountain, aptly named for its shape, complete with cheese point extending into the lake.
 This mountain has many hiking trails, which become cross-country skiing trails when the snow flies.
 The Fraser Lake area has other well-developed trail systems for hiking, sightseeing, ATV riding, snowmobiling and horseback riding.

 The Fraser Lake area is rich in history and opportunity.
-Take advantage of your opportunity to enjoy the many lakes, rivers, mountains, trails, parks and resorts on the doorstep of this picturesque and friendly village.
-Fraser Lake is northern BC’s Recreation Destination, make it yours!
+Take advantage of your opportunity to enjoy the many lakes, rivers, mountain, trails, parks and resorts on the doorstep of this picturesque and friendly village.
+Fraser Lake is northern BC’s recreation destination, make it yours!